ShangzhiXu/Vulture/README.md

 An example is added [HERE](TPLFilter/src/patchcollector/example.pdf)

+You can put them into `OneDayDetector`, aligned_patch & aligned_cpe dir.
 ##### TPL Reuse detection

 1. You can now `cd ../TPLReuseDetector` and run `python3 Detector.py /path/of/the/target/software` （note that there is no "/" at the end of the path）.
 The reused TPLs and their version can be found at `res/result_your_software_name`